red5pro/streaming-html5/src/page/test/castlabsWatermark/README.md

 # Single Frame Forensic Watermarking with castLabs

-This example demonstrates how to use [castLabs forensic watermarking](https://castlabs.com/image-watermarking/) to embed a watermark during a live broadcast.
+This example demonstrates how to use [castLabs forensic watermarking](https://castlabs.com/image-watermarking/) to embed a watermark during a live broadcast playback.

 # Requirements